America is a nation deeply influenced by Christianity and the Bible, but this does not add up to a “Christian nation.”

 Banks collapsed.
 Farmers were ruined.
 Soup houses were established for the unemployed.

 The depression was a product of unabashed greed and economic folly.
 The Second Bank of America had been established in 1816 to bring some semblance of financial order to the nation, but its head, William Jones, had gone through a personal bankruptcy and was therefore a ridiculous choice for the job.
 Not surprisingly, he ruled over a frenzy of foolish lending sprees and outright embezzlement.
-But Jones wasn’t alone in his lack of character; rather he reflected the character that was generally prevalent at that time.
+But Jones wasn’t alone in his lack of character; rather he reflected the character that was generally prevalent among the people at that time.
 “Philadelphia State Senator Condy Raguent, observed, “The whole of our population is either stockholders of banks or in debt to them.
 It is not the interest of the first to press the banks and the rest are afraid to ask. ...
 An independent man ... who would have ventured to compel the banks to do justice, WOULD HAVE BEEN PERSECUTED AS AN ENEMY OF SOCIETY” (Peter Bernstein, Wedding of the Waters: The Erie Canal and the Making of a Great Nation).

 Another observed that the depression was the result of dissipation and vice.

 When the U.S. Treasury called on the Bank of the United States to deliver $3 million in gold to the French as payment toward the amount due on Jefferson’s Louisiana Purchase, the bank had to borrow the money from creditors in London, even though it was obligated under law to keep at least $7 million in silver or gold on hand at all times.

 The first Bank of America was established by Alexander Hamilton, one of America’s founding fathers, but he “had no inhibitions about employing his banks to further his political ambitions and to deprive his political enemies of financial accommodations” (Wedding of the Waters, Kindle location 3557).